|Tim Roufs||extended search|

 He didn't shoot.
 He was trapping.

-As young folks we worked along with and helped our folks.
-That's why they had children, to bring about a good way, a good living for everybody.
+As young kids we worked along with and helped our folks.
+That's why they had children -- to bring about a good way, a good living for everybody.
 Working with our folks is how we learned how to live in this world.
 We all wondered at our ages how things were in the old days.
-My folks were always the one's that were telling me things about that, especially during the winter months.
+My folks were always the ones that were telling me things about that, especially during the winter months.
 That's the only learning I had when I was home.
 Otherwise, if the folks wouldn't advise us on things, we wouldn't know what the score is, or how to go ahead with our lives.
-It's interesting to listen to the folks tell things about the old times, way back.
-And it's interesting to listen to how they lived with the deep snow.
+It's interesting to listen to the folks tell things about the old times, way back.(8) And it's interesting to listen to how they lived with the deep snow.
 We also watched the old people, and took notice of how they lived.

 Many people ask me, "How can you stand it in the forty-below weather up here?"

-"Why, we're natural born, we're naturalized to here."
+"Why, we're natural born; we're naturalized to here."

 People are born on the weather.
-You have to know what time, what month, people are born in to understand them.
-October, November, December, gradually set in and many are born.
+You have to know what time -- what month -- people are born in to understand them.(9) October, November, December gradually set in and many are born.
 It stands to reason that there are more winter-born people up here in the cold, but that's a point you can't point out.
-Some are winter-born and are more natural to the cold weather, others, like myself, are not.
+Some are winter-born and are more natural to the cold weather; others -- like me -- are not.
 The winter-born can stand cold more than I could.
 But the winter born don't care for the heat.
 The heat makes them sweat, sure, but that sweating is not very good.
 The summer-born people sometimes get sick a little faster than others.
-It stands to reason.

-I heard my sister one time say, "It must be cold, Paul must be pretty cold.
+One time I heard my sister say, "It must be cold; Paul must be pretty cold.
 Look at him rub his hands over the fire."

 "Ya," my mother said, "ya, it's gonna turn warm when he does that.
 He's summer born.
 Oh, it's gonna turn warm; he was born in the summer."
-And it does too.